JaskRendix/VNet-TF2/README.md

 - supports `input_shape=(None, None, None, C)`
 - exports as a standard Keras model

-The original diagram is included as `VNetDiagram.png`.
+The diagram is included as `VNetDiagram.png`.

 ---